in4matix/Custom-TopBar-Menu/README.md

 ### **- Toggler**
 Create a toggle item on menu, it has a detector and ON|OFF commands.
 Command detector can be _activated|deactivated_ by a **0** _(success)_ return error level and later detected with a plain JavaScript eval.
-See graphical result on above screenshots
 ```json
     {
       "type": "toggler",